thephpleague/csv/docs/9.0/writer/index.md

 Any other expression, including thruthy ones like `yes`, `1`,... will make the `insertOne` method throw an `League\Csv\Exception\InsertionException`.

+#### Adding a Validator to a Writer object

-As with the formatter capabilities, you can attach as many validators as you want to your data prior to its insertion using the `Writer::addValidator` method.
-The record data is checked against your supplied validators **after it has been formatted**.
+As with the formatter capabilities, you can attach as many validators as you want using the `Writer::addValidator` method.
+Validators are applied following the *First In First Out* rule.

+<p class="message-warning">The CSV record is checked against your supplied validators <strong>after it has been formatted</strong>.</p>

-`Writer::addValidator` takes two parameters:
+`Writer::addValidator` takes two (2) **required** parameters:

-- A `callable` which takes an `array` representing a Csv record as its unique parameter;
+- A validator `callable`;
-- The validator name which is **required**.
+- A validator name.
 If another validator was already registered with the given name, it will be overriden.

 On failure a [League\Csv\Exception\InsertionException](/9.0/connections/exceptions/#runtime-exceptions) exception is thrown by the `Writer` object.